codeenigma/billder/README.md

 module.exports = {
   // AWS config
+  'aws' : {
-  'accountId' : 'XXXX-XXXX-XXXX', // the 12 digit AWS account ID for your main account 'key'       : 'ABCDEFGHIJKLMNOPQRST', // the key belonging to an IAM user with access to billing reports 'secret'    : 'abCdEFghiJkLmnOPQrSTuvwXyz123456787', // the secret associated with the above key 'bucket'    : 'my-billing-bucket', // the name of your S3 bucket containing your billing reports 'region'    : 'eu-west-1', // the region your S3 billing bucket is in
+    'accountId' : 'XXXX-XXXX-XXXX', // the 12 digit AWS account ID for your main account 'key'       : 'ABCDEFGHIJKLMNOPQRST', // the key belonging to an IAM user with access to billing reports 'secret'    : 'abCdEFghiJkLmnOPQrSTuvwXyz123456787', // the secret associated with the above key 'bucket'    : 'my-billing-bucket', // the name of your S3 bucket containing your billing reports 'region'    : 'eu-west-1' // the region your S3 billing bucket is in },
+  // General accountancy settings
+  'general' : {
+    'costPadding' : 1.02 // set to 1 to disable, we pad by 2% because AWS convert to GBP with Visa rate }
+  // Provider settings
+  'provider' : {
-  // Selected accountancy provider (currently only FreeAgent) 'provider'  : 'freeagent',
+    // Selected accountancy provider (currently only FreeAgent) 'name' : 'freeagent',
-  // Accountancy provider config (will vary depending on provider) 'incomeCategory' : 'XXX', // the three-digit FreeAgent category code, false if not required 'costPadding' : 1.02, // set to 1 to disable, we pad by 2% because AWS convert to GBP with Visa rate
+    // Accountancy provider config (will vary depending on provider) 'incomeCategory' : 'XXX', // the three-digit FreeAgent category code, false if not required
-  // FreeAgent only - OAuth / API config
+    // FreeAgent OAuth / API config
     'client': {
       'id': 'abcfdefghijklmnop', // your FreeAgent app OAuth identifier 'secret': '123ghjk4567jkhabbja' // your FreeAgent app OAuth secret },
     'auth': {
       'tokenHost': 'https://api.sandbox.freeagent.com', // the API host
-    'tokenPath': '/v2/token_endpoint', // the token endpoint path },
+      'tokenPath': '/v2/token_endpoint' // the token endpoint path },
     'refresh_token': '12345ABCdeFGhIjKLMn-0987oPQrStuVWXyZ' // refresh token generated when FreeAgent app was authorised }
+}
 ```